 2 2 = 0

-One example of a ring with divisors or zero
+One example of a ring with divisors of zero

-for a radix that is not the power of a prime.
+for any radix g that's not a power of a prime.

 The terms idempotent and nilpotent